catlinman/sanic.catlinman.com/README.md

 There's also an nginx setup already included in this repository's *nginx* directory which should get things started rather fast.
 To close things off you should change the configuration at the end of the *app.py* file to suit your needs.
+As it is a part of my website in a sense, my custom Nextcloud setup configuration of Nekocloud is also included.

 The site makes use of [markdown](https://pypi.python.org/pypi/Markdown) for content rendering and editing of dynamic content.
 Custom pages and blog entries are published using markdown.
 The server renders the markdown and saves it to the database to avoid recompiling assets each page visit.
-This means that as a trade-off more disc space is used to improve the time of serving content.
+This means that as a trade-off, more disc space is used to improve the time of serving content.

 ## License ##